wireshrink/RECONMTL-2017/README.md

 1. The presentation itself in docs folder
 2. Visual Studio 2015 community edition solution ( @reconmtl2017dvse ) with supporting code which includes 4 projects and 1 used library:
 	1. DVSE		- Damn vulnerable SGX enclave itself (which is obviously damn vulnerable, I made a lot of efforts to achieve this)
 	2. SecureServer - simple SSL python server for it.
-It includes self-signed certificate for and private keys, some (AFAIK) public domain cartoons as media examples and configuration files.
+It includes self-signed certificate for the server and private keys, some (AFAIK) public domain cartoons as media examples and configuration files.
 	3. videogui	- reference QT5 based UI for viewing the sealed movies.
 	   Note: The QT5 package is licensed under GNU lesser general public license v3.
 	4. EnclaveTest - Template utility for exploiting the enclave, which contains exploit of data disclosure.